-Breast cancer surgeons at Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC) are part of a multidisciplinary group of breast specialists devoted solely to the care of patients at risk for or diagnosed with breast cancer.
+Breast cancer surgeons at Dana-Farber Brigham Cancer Center are part of a multidisciplinary group of breast specialists devoted solely to the care of patients at risk for or diagnosed with breast cancer.
 In addition to surgical oncologists, this team of experts includes medical oncologists, radiation oncologists, plastic surgeons, pathologists, imagers, geneticists, physical therapists, physician assistants and nurses.
 We offer diagnostic breast imaging, leading edge medical oncology and radiation therapy, reconstructive surgery, participation in clinical trials, support and follow up care, as well as access to survivorship and prevention programs.

 Our breast outpatient clinic, surgical and imaging services are available at multiple locations throughout Boston and southeastern Massachusetts.

-We provide outpatient clinic services at Brigham and Women’s Hospital in Boston, Dana-Farber Cancer Institute in Boston, and Dana-Farber/Brigham and Women’s Cancer Center in clinical affiliation with South Shore Hospital in Weymouth.
+We provide outpatient clinic services at Brigham and Women's Hospital in Boston, Dana-Farber Cancer Institute in Boston, and Dana-Farber Brigham Cancer Center in clinical affiliation with South Shore Hospital in Weymouth.

-We provide surgical services at three locations: Brigham and Women’s Hospital, Dana-Farber/Brigham and Women’s Cancer Center in clinical affiliation with South Shore Hospital, and Brigham and Women’s Faulkner Hospital in Jamaica Plain.
+We provide surgical services at three locations: Brigham and Women's Hospital, Dana-Farber Brigham Cancer Center in clinical affiliation with South Shore Hospital, and Brigham and Women's Faulkner Hospital in Jamaica Plain.